-Valacyclovir (Valtrex, Zelitrex) is an antiviral drug used to treat viral infections caused by herpes simplex (cold sores, genital herpes), herpes zoster (shingles) and varicella zoster (chickenpox).
+Valacyclovir (Valtrex, Zelitrex) is an antiviral drug used to treat viral infections caused by herpes simplex virus (cold sores, genital herpes), herpes zoster (shingles) and varicella zoster (chickenpox).

 Valacyclovir is commonly used to treat herpes outbreaks and minimize the occurrence of herpes in the future.
 There is no cure for infections caused by the herpes simplex virus type 1 (HSV 1) and type 2 (HSV 2), but symptoms can usually be managed with antiviral medications.